Norbert515/flutter_ide/README.md

 - Tree representation with drag& drop
 - Column Expanded/Flexible

-Once these are done and building a login screen is something that is better done in the widget maker I can decide whether to give up, open source or continue.

-TODO insert 3D rendered mac with the Flutter-IDE running on it image.

-TODO Flutter style "landing-page", short descriptive summary of this project.

 Disclaimed: This is not an official Google product, I'm working on this in my free time.